MVinsonCPNB/java/java_fundamentals/network_programming/DigestThread/README.md

 DigestThread Example
 ====================

-The DigestThread example can be studied in detail within the [Java Network Programming 4th Edition book](http://shop.oreilly.com/product/0636920028420.do), written by Elliotte Rusty Harold.
+The DigestThread example can be studied in detail on page 56 within the [Java Network Programming 4th Edition book](http://shop.oreilly.com/product/0636920028420.do), written by Elliotte Rusty Harold.
+The code seen with this repository was recoded by Michael Vinson for practice and referencing purposes.

-The DigestThread example re-coded using NetBeans IDE by Michael Vinson for practice purposes, as noted above, the example was originally formulated by Elliotte Rusty Harold.

 ### Development Environment
     * NetBeans 8.2